 - The data: Estrogen group had less coronary disease

 - False conclusion: Estrogen decreases risk.

 - Correct:

 - Estrogen increases risk.

 - Estrogen group was healthier than non-estrogen group.

 Today:

-Estrogen and Estrogen plus Progestin are still on the market.
+Estrogen is still on the market.

-They are primarily prescribed for short-term treatment of menopausal symptoms and osteoporosis, and long term use is not recommended.
+Primarily prescribed for short-term treatment of menopausal symptoms and osteoporosis, and long term use is not recommended.